- Open Source CEO by Bill Kerr

 Unfortunately for the Odeo team, Apple made the announcement in 2005 that iTunes would also function as a podcasting platform.
 Faced with a do-or-die moment, one of Odeoās star employees, Jack Dorsey, came up with a fresh microblogging conceptāa way to share status updates via SMSāand named it Twttr.
 Vowels were apparently uncool back in the early 2000s.
 Along with the new concept, a new logo was born.

-Despite the logo being one of the all time facepalms, Twttr started gaining massive traction only month after launching their new concept.
+Despite the logo being one of the all-time facepalms, Twttr started gaining massive traction only a month after launching its new concept.
 The rest is history.
 The company changed to a blue logo, which eventually evolved into a blue bird, and became one of the most-used social media platforms in the world.

 任天å ę Ŗå¼ä¼ē¤¾ (Nintendo)